cracked-machine/top-down-maze-procedural/README.md

 - [x] warp player back to spawn if they leave the play area
 - [ ] Tidy up settings
 - [ ] enable settings.toml
+- [ ] use separate thread for render system class?